johnsmccain/Chazi-Estate/smartcontract/README.md

 ## 🎉 **Success!**

-Your chazi-chain smart contracts are now ready for deployment and verification on Hedera testnet!
+Your CHAZI ESTATE smart contracts are now ready for deployment and verification on Hedera testnet!
 The comprehensive script handles all aspects of the deployment process, from building and testing to verification preparation.

 **Key Benefits:**
 - ✅ **Fully Automated**: One command deployment